-Maximising job satisfaction: personal development – Rosie Allister
+Maximising job satisfaction: personal development in challenging times – Rosie Allister

 Veterinary professionals work hard and look after others, to do that sustainably we need to look after ourselves.
+The unprecedented challenges of the last year have brought issues of wellbeing and safety at work into focus.
 Finding a balance of work and life is crucial.
 But so is maximising wellbeing at work: feeling comfortable, confident, that our work has purpose, and we are developing as professionals.
 This session looks at what we know from evidence among veterinary professionals, and other professions with similar challenges.
 It covers managing daily obstacles to our wellbeing at work, understanding issues including burnout, compassion fatigue and moral injury, and what helps to build a wellbeing perspective for career development.

-Maximising job satisfaction: supporting teams – Rosie Allister
+Maximising job satisfaction: supporting teams in a time of COVID – Rosie Allister

 Functional teams are essential for workplace wellbeing, patient safety, and staff retention.
+The COVID pandemic has presented additional leadership challenges.
 Creating and maintaining a positive workplace culture requires leadership skills, knowledge of what works, and how to apply this to your local context.
 Leaders in veterinary practice are often called upon to support staff and clients in distressing and challenging situations.
 Highly developed skills for listening, managing distress and knowing where to seek other expertise and help are vital.
 This session looks at supporting others, how leaders can drive positive workplace culture, and what veterinary leaders need to know about mental health and wellbeing.

 Meditation; the what, the why and the how - Claire Grigson